Spanish Moss. Quaint Squares. Historic Homes.

 When traveling anywhere in the world, there is usually at least one British pub to be found.
 Savannah, is no different.
 I’ve eaten at many British pubs and also lived in London for almost 2 years, so I know which ones are legitimate and which ones aren’t when I come across them.

-Six Pence Pub is definitely one to make sure you visit when exploring Savannah.
+Six Pence Pub is definitely one to make sure you visit when exploring Savannah and wanting to have the best eats.

 Right from its exterior, one can’t miss it.
 Complete with typical British flair, and a signature red phone box outside, you really do feel like you’re sitting in Covent Garden enjoying a pint in London town – not Savannah.